- Student Engagement

 Financial Aid – Staff members at both campuses are available to provide information and assistance with financial aid programs.
 Financial Aid is awarded based on Federal and State guidelines.
 Rarely are there circumstances that permit colleges to award students that do not meet these guidelines.
 If you feel that your circumstances are mitigating and should warrant a special consideration, please contact the Financial Aid Office.
 Any circumstances must be documented before special consideration will be given.

 Students who have received a financial aid award notice may use their financial aid for payment of tuition.
 Tuition and fee charges not fully covered by financial aid must be paid prior to the deferred payment deadline.
-Financial aid refunds for students who have financial aid in excess of tuition, fees and books will be processed approximately during the sixth week of classes.
+Financial aid refunds for students who have financial aid in excess of tuition, fees and books will be processed approximately during the sixth to eighth week of classes.
 More information on the financial aid programs are available on the Financial Aid section of the Germanna Community College web site.

 Who is Eligible for Financial Aid?

 Federal and State Aid: Students must apply for financial aid by completing the FAFSA.
 The results of the FAFSA must be released to Germanna Community College and must indicate that you have financial need.
-To qualify for federal or state financial aid at Germanna Community College, students must be accepted for admission as a regular student in an eligible degree program of study, must maintain satisfactory academic progress, and must not be in default on a student loan or owe a repayment to a federal grant.
+To qualify for federal or state financial aid at Germanna Community College, students must be accepted for admission as a regular student in an eligible program of study, must maintain satisfactory academic progress, and must not be in default on a student loan or owe a repayment to a federal grant.
 Students must be a U.S. citizen or eligible non-citizens.
 Students who have not graduated from high school or received a GED equivalent will not be eligible for federal assistance beginning July 1, 2012.
 State funds are only available for students domiciled in Virginia.
 All other federal and state requirements must be met.

 Local Scholarship Aid: Qualifications for each local scholarship are determined by the donating organization or business.
 Current scholarship announcements are available in the Financial Aid Office on each campus and on the Germanna Community College web site.